uttampatel007/nccbuddy/README.md

 ### Feature List:

 - User authentication
-- One to One Chat
+- One to one chat
-- Group Chat
+- Group chat
-- Image with Description Post
+- Post with image and description
 - Post like
 - Post comment
 - User profile
 - User follow / unfollows
 - Post search
 - User search
-- Post Share
+- Post share
-- Mention User with @
+- Mention user with @ in description and comments
-- Mobile Responsive
+- Mobile responsive
 - Infinity scroll and much more.

 ### Tech Stack